personal growth and travel blog on my canvas homepage banner image

 I stayed in a remote forest area where the phone signals were weak.
 So after hiking in the forest in the day, I headed back to her place, ate there, had iced coffee, took client calls, and jumped into the jeep back to my camping site.

-I would go back to her restaurant in a second.
+I would go back to her restaurant any time.

 trees-in-taman-negara-forest-malaysia.jpg